dimondevceo/caller-id-api/README.md

 ## Authentication

-To use the CallerAPI, include your API key in the header of each request:
+To use the CallerAPI, include your API key (get it in the [Dashboard](https://callerapi.com/dashboard)) in the header of each request:

 ```
 X-Auth: YOUR_API_KEY